zeno-ml/zeno-build/examples/analysis_gpt_mt/README.md

 ## Run the Example

-To run the example, first clone the GPT-MT library (we clone a fork that containing more translation systems).
+To run the example, first clone the GPT-MT library (we clone a fork by [Zhiwei He](https://github.com/zwhe99) that contains more translation systems).

 ```bash
 git clone git@github.com:zwhe99/gpt-MT.git